 The software listed below are supposed to be free.
 Not trialware.
 Not paid software.
 If you find that the links go to pages which require you to pay money to get the software, it means that your computer is badly infested with adware or malware.
 You can no longer trust any link you see in your browser.
 The malware or spyware loaded in your computer has modified the addresses of every page you visit so that you are redirected to their site.
 You may have to revisit this page from a clean computer (eg a different computer) to get the real software that is listed on this page.

 - Microsoft Security Essentials

 This is a free antivirus / anti-malware tool from Microsoft that is reported to be lightweight and generally unobtrusive.
-It works on XP, Vista and Windows 7 (both 32 and 64 bit).
+It works on Vista, Windows 7, 8, 8.1 (both 32 and 64 bit).
+(It doesn't support Windows 10 because the latter already includes Windows Defender, which is the version of Microsoft Security Essentials built for that system.)
 It handles viruses, spyware, trojans, rootkits and other types of malware.
 Note: the above leads to the Security Essentials main page, from which you can download a stub downloader, which will, in turn, download the actual antivirus software.
 If you prefer to download the complete software instead of going through the intermediary software, try the download page.
 (If the download page link is broken, or even the main link above, please let me know.
 The webmasters at Microsoft frequently change the addresses of their pages without automatically redirecting users to the new locations.)

-Avira AntiVir Personal Edition is a free antivirus program for Windows computers.
+Avira Free is a free antivirus program for Windows computers.
 It has a resident component that monitors file movements for signs of viruses.
 It also allows you to scan your computer and repair files that have been infected.
 The program comes with a facility to automatically check the AntiVir website for updates to the virus definitions and download them.
-The free version pops up an annoying banner each time it updates, and may not have the full range of capabilities that the commercial Avira Antivir Premium version does.
+The free version does not have the full range of capabilities of the commercial version.